 Apple and Qualcomm are engaged in what will likely be a long and epic legal battle.
-Apple disputed Qualcomm’s legal right to charge heightened royalties for use of its tech, and Qualcomm requirement that Apple pay a percentage of the iPhone’s revenue in return for the use of Qualcomm patents, and Apple has sued the company in three countries.
+Apple has disputed Qualcomm’s legal right to charge heightened royalties for use of its tech, while Qualcomm is trying to uphold its requirement that Apple pay a percentage of the iPhone’s revenue in return for the use of Qualcomm patents.
+As a result, lawsuits from both sides have been filed in multiple countries.

 In the United States, Apple is suing Qualcomm for a hefty $1 billion — but it has also filed a lawsuit in China against the company for $145 million, and it has another suit pending in the United Kingdom.
-Qualcomm has followed with its own countersuit.
+Qualcomm has followed with its own countersuits in Germany and China.

-Here’s everything you need to know about the lawsuit battle, and its related battles, so far.
+Here’s everything you need to know about the lawsuit battle so far.

 Qualcomm says Apple’s in breach of China injunction because it’s still selling iPhones